Accommodare ad Hominem

 stoel.jpg

-We are stuck in this romantic cycle of repelling and wanting to return to nature.
-This is because we are inextricably linked to nature.
-After all, we are part of it and although we tell ourselves that we are above these biological instincts and rational thinking, this is also an illusion that we have talked ourselves into.
+We find ourselves trapped in a romantic cycle of repelling and yearning to return to nature.
+This is because we are inextricably linked to it.
+After all, we are part of nature, and although we convince ourselves that we are above these biological instincts and rational thinking, this too is an illusion we have created for ourselves.

 waterhoofd.jpg